ga-wdi-exercises/portfolio_pages/readme.md

 ## Instructions

 Create a personal portfolio page and deploy it to [Github pages](https://pages.github.com/).
+Please refer to the documentation on GitHub for detailed instructions.

 You may continue with the "About Me" page you created when interviewing for this course.
 However, the intent is that **this will be the foundation of the portfolio page you display to employers**, so you'll probably want to make significant improvements!

 ## Requirements

 **This lab counts as an assignment and is due today at 5pm.**

 - Separate concerns of semantics and style: your CSS should be in a linked stylesheet separate from your HTML.
 - Your HTML should [pass the W3 HTML validator](https://validator.w3.org/#validate_by_input).